yochaigal/newschoolrevolution/cairn-srd.md

 title: Cairn SRD
 date: 2021-02-21
 categories: ['cairn', 'rpg']
-published: false
+published: true

-# Cairn SRD
+---

 **Cairn** is an adventure game for one facilitator (the **Warden** ) and at least one other player.
 Players act as hardened adventurers exploring a dark &amp; mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.
 Licensed under CC-BY-SA 4.0.
 All art is public domain.

 I&#39;d like to thank the following people:
 - **Chris McDowall** , for _Into The Odd_.